 Grand Cru Chateau Lynch-Moussas

-Chateau Lynch-Moussas is honored to be included in Category 5 of the Grand Cru Classe 1855 – The Classification of Fine Wines initiated by Emperor Napoleon.
-Initially, the winery was owned by the Lynch family of French-Irish origin, then divided into two separate wineries: Lynch-Bages and Lynch-Moussas, where Moussas is the name of the land where a lot of it is grown. high quality vines.
-In 1919, the Borie Manoux family acquired the Chateau Lynch-Moussas winery and today it is operated by Sir Jean Casteja.
-Through three generations of management, Chateau Lynch-Moussas is constantly improving quality day by day.
-Especially, starting from vintage 2010, Lynch-Moussas invested more time and money, and the result is vintage 2019 which is considered by experts as "historical vintage of the castle".
+Chateau Lynch-Moussas is honored to be on the 5th Growth of the Grand Cru Classe 1855 – The Classification of Fine Wines initiated by Emperor Napoleon.
+Initially, the winery was owned by the Lynch family of French-Irish origin, then divided into two separate wineries: Lynch-Bages and Lynch-Moussas, where Moussas is the name of the land in which people grow high-quality vines.
+In 1919, the Borie Manoux family brought the Chateau Lynch-Moussas winery and today it is run by Sir Jean Casteja.
+Through three generations, Chateau Lynch-Moussas is constantly improving quality day by day.
+Especially, starting from vintage 2010, Lynch-Moussas invested more time and money, and the result is that the vintage 2019 is considered as a "historical vintage of the winery".

-Located in the southwestern part of the Pauillac and Haut-Médoc subregions, Lynch-Moussas has vines planted not too far from famous castles like Pichon Lalande, Grand Puy Lacoste and neighboring Chateau Batailley, but plots The best grapes are right next to the castle.
-Pauillac, located in the Médoc region on the left bank of Bordeaux, is home to some of the world's greatest wine castles, including Chateau Lafite Rothschild, Chateau Latour and Chateau Mouton-Rothschild, 3 out of 5 The castle was ranked First in the Grand Cru Classse 1855.
+Located in the southwestern part of the Pauillac and Haut-Médoc subregions, Lynch-Moussas is not too far from famous wineries like Pichon Lalande, Grand Puy Lacoste and Chateau Batailley.
+Pauillac is in the Médoc region, on the left bank of Bordeaux, is home to some of the world's greatest wineries, including Chateau Lafite Rothschild, Chateau Latour and Chateau Mouton-Rothschild, 3 out of 5 The castle was ranked First in the Grand Cru Classe 1855.

 Characteristics of soil & vineyards

-The soil in Pauillac is mainly gravel soil, the surface is a thick layer of gravel, the bottom is clay and sandstone, which absorbs water well, creating wines of the highest quality with the ability to store for a long time.
+The soil in Pauillac is mainly gravel soil, a thick surface with layers of gravel, the bottom is clay and sandstone, which absorbs water well, creating wines of the highest quality with the ability to store for a long time.

 Chateau Lynch-Moussas concentrates only two grape varieties Cabernet Sauvignon (70%) and Merlot (30%) on a land rich in clay and gravel, with a vineyard area of more than 62 hectares.
 Similar to Chateau Batailley, for more than 100 years, the winemakers at Chateau Lynch-Moussas painstakingly cultivate the soil, harvesting only grapes of the highest quality, entirely by hand, according to Chateau Batailley. pursuing the goal of creating the highest value from raw materials, while showing respect for the soil and the natural environment.
 The average lifespan of vines is 25 years old.
 The wine is aged for 16-18 months in 60% new oak casks, aged 7-9 years in the bottle before reaching its peak.